kyma-project/website/content/blog-posts/2023-01-04-jwt-best-practices/index.md

 ### Use JWT claims appropriately

-Make sure to use JWT claims appropriately and only include the minimum amount of information necessary.
-For example, don't include sensitive information like passwords in the JWT.
+Use JWT claims appropriately and only include the necessary amount of information.
+For example, don't include sensitive information like passwords in a JWT.

 ### Prevent replay attacks